-The main aim of the English curriculum is to provide all pupils with the means by which they can develop their abilities to use and understand English to the full.
-We aim not only to prepare pupils for examinations but also to encourage them to enjoy reading and to become confident in their use of English in a range of situations.
+The main aim of the English curriculum is to provide all pupils with the means by which they can develop their ability to use and understand English.
+We aim not only to prepare pupils for examinations, but also encourage them to enjoy reading and to become confident in their use of English in a range of contexts.

 The English Department is based in Queens Wing.
 All classrooms have data projection and the department has a wide range of literary resources and non-fiction resources, including a number of software programmes to aid understanding of reading and writing tasks.

 The English department has been involved in a number of trips and visits.
 Visits have taken place to watch performances of set texts at GCSE and A-Level, such as Dr Faustus.

 The English department offers a number of extra-curricular opportunities.
 Students in Years 7 – 9 are able to attend the weekly creative writing club, which encourages reading and writing for pleasure.
 A recent development of this is the department blog, where students from all year groups are able to draft and publish their writing.

 Students interested in drama from across the school can become involved in the school productions, which take place twice a year.
 Recent shows have included The Importance of Being Earnest and Of Mice and Men.